 Prune Spring Flowering Shrubs

 Prune any shrubs that flowered in spring as soon as flowering finishes.
-Broom, forsythia and flowering currant (Ribes) all need pruning now.
-Cut off any dead and damaged stems and then remove about a third of the oldest flowering stems.
+Broom, forsythia and flowering currant (Ribes) will all need pruning now.
+Cut off any dead and damaged stems, then remove about a third of the oldest flowering stems.
 This will rejuvenate the plant, creating a good display next year.

-Most evergreen shrubs can also be pruned this month before any new growth starts.
+Most evergreen shrubs can also be pruned this month before new growth starts.
 Remove damaged or dead shoots and then thin out any overcrowded branches.
-This makes the plant look better and encourages vigorous new growth.
+This makes the plant look great and encourages vigorous new growth.